Please Note: ISSS Processing takes 7-10 business days

 · The applicant must be currently authorized for a 12-month period of post-completion OPT and working for a US employer in a job directly related to the student's field of study

-· The applicant must have successfully completed a bachelor's, master's or doctoral degree in a field on the DHS STEM Designated Degree Program list, from a SEVIS-certified US college or university (see the "STEM" section below)
+· The applicant must be in "course complete" in a bachelor's, master's or doctoral degree in a field on the DHS STEM Designated Degree Program list, from a SEVIS-certified US college or university (see the "STEM" section below) Students MUST complete their degree by the end of the 17 month period.

 · At the time of application for the 17-month extension, the applicant must have a job offer or be employed by an employer registered with the "E-Verify" federal employment verification system.
 For more information on "E-Verify," see the "E-Verify" section below.
 17-month extension of OPT applicants may work multiple jobs, but all the employers must be enrolled in E-Verify